Branching spaces of multipointed d-spaces: Introduction

 Section~\ref{section:comparing-mdtop-flow} culminates with Theorem~\ref{thm:dgerm-cgerm} which establishes that the branching space of any q-cofibrant multipointed $d$-space is homeomorphic to the branching space of the associated flow.

-Finally, Section~\ref{section:glb-sbd}, which is the purpose of this paper, establishes in Theorem~\ref{thm:noncontracting3}, without using the Reedy techniques of \cite{3eme}, that globular subdivisions preserve the branching space of a multipointed $d$-space by using the topological material expounded in this paper.
-Note that that we need to establish Theorem~\ref{thm:elm-sbd} which, roughly speaking, decomposes a globular subdivision in ``elementary'' globular subdivisions of the form $\globM(\mathbf{D}^{n})\to \globM(\mathbf{D}^{n})_F$.
+Finally, Section~\ref{section:glb-sbd}, which contains the main application of this paper, establishes in Theorem~\ref{thm:noncontracting3} that globular subdivisions preserve the branching space of a cellular multipointed $d$-space using the topological material expounded in this paper.
+Note that we need to establish Theorem~\ref{thm:elm-sbd} which, roughly speaking, decomposes a globular subdivision in ``elementary'' globular subdivisions of the form $\globM(\mathbf{D}^{n})\to \globM(\mathbf{D}^{n})_F$.
 It could have been put in \cite{MultipointedSubdivision}: the latter theorem does not use the topological material of this paper.